Optomatica/heroku-buildpack-julia/README.md

 web: julia --project app.jl $PORT
 ```

-You can also replace `app.jl` with your main app file name
+You can also replace `app.jl` with your main app file name.
+This is a [sample](https://github.com/Optomatica/heroku-julia-sample) that uses this buildpack with Mux.jl.